python-smpplib/python-smpplib/README.md

 ```

-If you need more/different features associated with the generator, you can implement your own:
+The client supports setting a custom generator, so if you need more/different features associated with it, you can implement your own:
 ```python
 import smpplib.client